-- Few bullies were punished, transferred, or terminated (7%)
+- Few bullies were punished, transferred, or terminated from jobs (7%).

 - Frequent rumination about past bullying, leading to inattention, poor concentration, and reduced productivity (79%).

-- Rediscover silence, avoid personal questions, be selective in asking for favors
+- Embrace silence, avoid personal questions, be selective in asking for favors,

 - Accept responsibility and blame, if deserved.

-Ninety-six percent of Forni’s respondents in The Baltimore Workplace Civility Study recommended a difficult-to-implement organizational intervention: “Keep stress and fatigue at manageable levels.”
+More than 95% of respondents in The Baltimore Workplace Civility Study suggested an aspirational and sometimes challenging intervention: “Keep stress and fatigue at manageable levels.”

 - Adopting flexibility in scheduling, assignments, and work-life issues (90%).

 -*How do you handle workplace incivility when you observe or experience it?

 White Men can Lead in Improving Workplace Culture